 North Beach has a big beautiful sandy beach on the Chesapeake Bay lined by a seven block-long boardwalk and separate bike path.

-Find the public beach just off North Beach’s business district where Rt.
+It’s just off the town’s business district where Rt.
 261/Bay Avenue follows the scenic Chesapeake Bay shoreline.

-Be aware of one-way streets.
-Drive down 3rd Street or 5th Street Extension.
-The beach is divided in two by a long fishing pier.
-The south side beach is about a block long, and the north side beach is about a half-block long.
+The south side beach is about two blocks long, and the north side beach is about a block long.
 The south side is meant for kids; it has a playground ship with a slide.

 A boardwalk follows the shoreline for about four-and-a-half blocks with benches at regular intervals along the entire walk.
 At the end of each street, the boardwalk juts into the bay for prime photo opportunities.
 The boardwalk is relatively new, replacing the one destroyed by Hurricane Isabel in 2003.

-Parking is plentiful.
-There’s some parking along the boardwalk, but keep an eye out for signs reserving the parking for residents.
-There’s a large (free) lot at the end of 5th Street, and when that’s full, parking overflows onto nearby grassy areas.
+There’s a large (free) lot at the end of 5th Street near the Visitors Center, and when that’s full, parking overflows onto nearby grassy areas.